Black musselcracker: Biology

+Fisheries and conservation

 The black musselcracker is a popular sport fish in South Africa.
 Because it is eagerly sought after, this species experiences a lot of over harvesting, which diminishes its chances of a stable population.
 The reason that black musselcracker is vulnerable to over harvesting is mainly because they have a slow growth rate, which means that they are most likely being harvested before they are old enough to reproduce.

 As a result of over harvesting the black musselcracker, there are now fishing regulations to protect this species.
 The primary rule is that each fisherman is allowed only one fish, minimum length of 50 centimeters, per day.
 Because of these new regulations, in some regions of South Africa, black musselcracker populations are on the rise.